telerik/document-processing-docs/libraries/radspreadprocessing/features/formulas/formulas.md

 In order to set the value of a cell to a formula use the __SetValue()__ method of the [CellSelection]({%slug radspreadprocessing-working-with-cells-accessing-cells-of-worksheet%}) class and pass the formula string as an argument.
 In order to produce a formula value the string you enter should start with either __=__ (equal) or __–__ (minus) sign, otherwise, the method treats the input as plain text.

+> The examples in the topic use numbers for simplicity.
+It doesn't matter whether the formula is with numbers or with cell references and you can work with any formula.

 __Example 1__ creates a workbook from scratch and adds a worksheet.
 Further, the code assigns the value =3+4 to cell A1.